 In addition to fun, the goal of Camp Heartbeat is to reduce the social isolation that is often associated with heart disorder, and increase the knowledge and understanding our campers have about their condition.
 The camp provides opportunities for the kids to work with professional staff and become better self-advocates and self-managers of their condition.
 They learn from peers and adult volunteers who live effectively with the condition, serving as role models and offering hope for a successful future to our campers.

 Campers participate and choose from a myriad of activities.
 Support groups and educational programs promote knowledge, skill development and social connections.
 Children and teens gain a better understanding of their condition, strengths and self-worth.

 Please contact firstname.lastname@example.org for more information.

-The ARC of Montgomery County, DoMore24 Fundraiser, Gene DX, Inc., donations made to Brainy Camps by members of Children's National's Department of Cardiology and other employees through the Employee Giving Campaign, Helping Children Grow Foundation, donations made to Brainy Camps through our Holiday Giving Campaign, a grant from Innovating Worthy Projects Foundation, Lockheed Martin's Employee PAC, MBK Foundation, the Mischa Cho Fund, a grant from the Ambassador of Qatar, Race for Every Child fundraiser, support from Johns Hopkins Pediatric Cardiology Department and private donations.
+DoMore24 Fundraiser, the Mischa Cho Fund, Giving Tuesday donation, Helping Children Grow Foundation, donations made to Brainy Camps through our Holiday Giving Campaign, Lockheed Martin's Employee PAC, MBK Foundation, 2018 Race for Every Child fundraiser, support from Johns Hopkins Pediatric Cardiology Department - Keeping the Beat for Hopkins, Garnett Scott Memorial fund, Asa McKinney Birthday Bash, Carol Toney Memorial Fund and private donations.